 If you or your child are facing a minor in possession charge in Texas, you need to understand what the law says and what penalties are associated with a conviction.

-Below, we’re going to discuss what the law says and how an experienced Fort Worth criminal attorney can help you.
+Below, we’re going to discuss what the law says and how an experienced Fort Worth criminal defense attorney can help you.

 The Texas Minor in Possession Law